keirwhitaker/shopify-birthday-suit/README.md

 ### Assets Folder

-The theme layout file references a shop.js and style.css file.
+The theme layout file references a <code>shop.js</code> and <code>style.css</code> file.
 Both of these are empty - intentionally.
-Consequently the theme is rendered with default browser styling and no JS interactions.
+Consequently the theme is rendered with default browser styling and zero JS interactions.

 ### Config Folder